SeaQL/sea-orm/README.md

     Built upon [SeaQuery](https://github.com/SeaQL/sea-query), SeaORM allows you to build complex dynamic queries.

-3. Multi-backend
+3. Testable

-    You can develop applications targeting multiple backends, or use Mock / SQLite as a test double in test suites.
+    Use Mock / SQLite to write tests for your application logic.

 4. Service Oriented